-«#».2 Market Exchange Transaction Part B(02/21/23 Version)
+«#».2 Market Exchange Transaction Part B

 For purposes of this section «#», the following transaction shall be referred to as “Market Exchange Transaction Part B”.

-For Market Exchange Transaction Part B, BPA will take receipt of «Customer Name»’s Mid-C Resource Over Non-Firm, consistent with section 4.3.4.1.2 of Exhibit F.
+For Market Exchange Transaction Part B, BPA will take receipt of «Customer Name»’s Mid-C Resource Over Non-Firm, consistent with section 4.3.3.1.2 of Exhibit F.